RoyBidani/wedding-guest-checkin/README.md

-Here’s a detailed `README.md` file for your **Wedding Guest Check-in App** project.
-You can adapt it as needed, depending on specific project details:

----

 # Wedding Guest Check-in App

 This web-based application allows users to manage guest check-ins at a wedding event.
 It provides real-time updates of guest statuses, the ability to search guests by name or phone number, and easily mark them as "checked-in".
 It also features the ability to add new guests to the list during the event.